ibm-cloud-docs/openshift/openshift_datascience.md

 1. [Request access](/docs/openshift?topic=openshift-allowlist-request) to GPU worker nodes on VPC clusters, which are currently behind an allowlist.

-2. [Create a Red Hat OpenShift VPC cluster](/docs/openshift?topic=openshift-cluster-create-vpc-gen2&interface=ui) that runs on [bare metal GPU worker nodes](/docs/openshift?topic=openshift-planning_worker_nodes#bm) and has a public cloud service endpoint.
+2. [Create a Red Hat OpenShift VPC cluster](/docs/openshift?topic=openshift-cluster-create-vpc-gen2&interface=ui) that has a public cloud service endpoint.
 If you choose to use a private cloud service endpoint, make sure you configure your cluster so that you can access the OpenShift web console.

 3. Make sure you can [access the your cluster through the OpenShift web console](/docs/openshift?topic=openshift-access_cluster#access_oc_console).